Congratulations! You have reached the final step, using the information you have found to meet your need.

 Academic Skills has online help for:

-You can speak with an Academic Skills Advisor either in C Block or during the Library and Faculty Drop-in sessions.
+You can book an appointment with an Academic Skills Adviser either through Student Hub or during a Drop-in session.

 Research involves using other people's ideas and work to develop your own conclusions.
 You must acknowledge all of the sources you have used.

 If you try to pass off someone else's work as your own, that is plagiarism.